hallvardnmbu/neurons/README.md

 # Modular neural networks in Rust.

 Create modular neural networks in Rust with ease!
-For educational purposes; vector operations are not throughly optimized.
+For educational purposes; operations are not throughly optimized.

 ---